 Using Body Language to Sell a LieIs it possible?
 Yes, but it's very difficult.
 Remember, you are programmed at a subconscious level to perform the cues that will give you away.
 A famous example of someone trying to hide their body language and failing is Richard Nixon.
 When the later-disgraced US president gave a well-rehearsed speech in front of the world about the reasons for the military incursions into Cambodia during the US-Vietnam War, the tone of his voice was smooth, and his body cues were all congruent with telling the truth.
 Well nearly.
 Some sharp-eyed cameraman spotted that Nixon had his fist clenched so tight his knuckles were white.
 Nixon was trying to keep a tight hold of his lie so no one else would detect it.

 The biggest danger you face is when someone knows just one or two body-language signals and takes them as gospel.
-For example, if you were to look top right just before telling your boss you're late because you ran over a cat, he might say: "That's a lie.
+For example, if you were to look top right just before telling your boss you're late because you ran over a cat, they might say: "That's a lie.
 You looked top right."
 As we've repeatedly stated, one tell does not a fact make.
-But, if your boss thinks it does, you've got quite a job on your hands to undermine his confidence (albeit unfounded confidence) in his own assessment.
+But, if your boss thinks it does, you've got quite a job on your hands to undermine their confidence (albeit unfounded confidence) in their own assessment.